s-arora-1987/sawyer_irl_project/README.md

 This package uses Inverse Reinforcement Learning -- Apprenticeship Learning/Learning from Demonstration to teach Sawyer Robot to perform vegetable sorting on a conveyor line alongside a Human Expert.

 This package is built upon the Sawyer/Intera ROS packages and uses Robotiq 2F-85 Gripper as the End Effector.
+## The following instructions are written for Ubuntu 16.04, ROS Kinetic.
+If you are on Melodic, check Melodic migration Readme file.

 The following are the steps to be followed to get this package working: